 - Give space and time for the exploration and implementation of learning theories and strategies in domain- specific areas.

-- Use and synthesise the latest in pedagogical research.
+- Use and synthesize the latest in pedagogical research.

 - Take advantage of the expertise in your school to help deliver meaningful content.